hphelion/documentation/bindings.fog.compute.md

 ##Connecting to the Service## {#ConnectingtotheService}

-For information on connecting to the service, please see the [Connecting to the HP Cloud Service](/bindings/fog/connect) page.
+For information on connecting to the service, please see the [Connecting to the HP Helion Public Cloud Service](/bindings/fog/connect) page.

 ##Server Operations (Model Layer)## {#ModelServerOperations}